Healthy Fall Meals in Minutes: from Pumpkin Soup to Quinoa Patties to Energy BarsMichelle Waithe, M.S, BSc September 30, 2021

-As the lazy days of summer wind down and we get back into our hectic work and school schedules, maintaining a healthy diet is often a challenge.
+As we get back into our hectic work and school schedules, maintaining a healthy diet is often a challenge.
 As a holistic nutritionist, the number one question I get from clients is how to make healthy meals that are quick, easy, and above all else, delicious.

 Commercial advertising has taught us that in order to be convenient and tasty, food needs to be served from a drive-through window, or ready in seconds in a compact microwavable package.
 As a result, we have come to see the art of meal preparation and the use of fresh ingredients as effortful, expensive, and time consuming.